LinKo17/Instagram-Clone/README.md

-I have developed instagram clone using laravel.
+Mini Instagram Clone

+###########
-Follow some step to run  this project
+Follow this instruction to run this project

-- put (.env) file to this project.
+- put your own (.env) file to this project

-- run (composer install)
+### Run these commends step by step

+- composer install

-- run ( composer dump-autoload)
+- composer dump-autoload

-- run (npm install)
+- npm install

-- run (npm run build)
+- npm run build

+- php artisan migrate

-- run (php artisan migrate)
+- php artisan serve